7 Habits For Mental Fitness: Brain Foods & Exercises

 4. Play Brain Games

-Brain games are neuropsychological tasks transformed into games or puzzles that challenge our core cognitive skills, like memory, logic, attention, processing speed, flexibility, and problem-solving.
+Brain games are neuropsychological tasks transformed into games or puzzles.
+The aim is to challenge our core cognitive skills, like memory, logic, attention, processing speed, flexibility, and problem-solving.

 There also exists a universe of brain-training games on your smartphone.
-A few of the most downloaded ones are Peak, Lumosity, Elevate, Brainwell, and NeuroNation.
+Some popular ones are Peak, Lumosity, Elevate, Brainwell, and NeuroNation.
+Most of these are backed by neuroscience researchers.

-According to a study published in PLOS, brain-training games can improve young people’s “executive functioning, working memory, and processing speed.”
+• A study published in PLOS suggests brain-training games can improve young people’s “executive functioning, working memory, and processing speed.”

 We suggest playing a game that challenges your brain, if only for 10 to 15 minutes, out of an entire day’s 1440 minutes.